turingschool-examples/colorado_lottery/README.md

 #=> "Winston Churchill won the Cash 5 on 04/07"

 pry(main)> lottery.announce_winner("Mega Millions")
-#=> "Frederick Douglas won the Mega Millions on 04/07"
+#=> "Frederick Douglass won the Mega Millions on 04/07"
 ```